HwanGoh/Autoencoder_Forward_Inverse/README.md

 # Code Structure:
 * Below is a description of the source codes as well as the key codes in my input/output system.
 * For an illustrative example, see the test case in codes/projects/test.
+To run this, use any of the training drivers in codes/projects/test/drivers_.
 You may have to first generate the training and testing data using codes/projects/test/data_generator/data_generator_1d.py.
 * However, there is no need to use my input/output system; you can use